pomonam/kronfluence/examples/cifar/README.md

     --factor_strategy ekfac
 ```

-On A100 (80GB), it takes roughly 1.5 minutes to compute the self-influence scores (including computing EKFAC factors).
+On A100 (80GB), it takes roughly 1.5 minutes to compute the self-influence scores.
-We can detect around 82% of mislabeled data points by inspecting 10% of the dataset using self-influence scores
-(96% by inspecting 20%).
+We can detect around 82% of mislabeled data points by inspecting 10% of the dataset (96% by inspecting 20%).